 After the recording is made, we recommend you give the patient another opportunity to confirm their consent, and to watch the recording if they want to.
 It's also advisable to note in the patient's record whether they gave or withheld their consent.

 Remember that making a recording does not replace the need to make a contemporaneous clinical record of the consultation.

 Recordings should be retained for the same period as any other clinical records.

-In the event of a complaint, claim or some other formal investigation, you may be ordered to or have duty to disclose all relevant records, including any recording, in its entirety.
+In the event of a complaint, claim or some other formal investigation, you may be ordered, or have a duty to disclose all relevant records, including any recordings, in their entirety.

-This guidance was correct at publication on 07/08/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 28/10/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.